DSC Journey - Selection, Summit, Activities, Experience

-So, I am going to answer some common questions people have asked me over the time about DSC.
+So, I am going to answer some common questions people have asked me over the time about GDSC.

 You should definitely apply.
 I was a freshman when I applied & then I led DSC in my sophomore year. 🙌🏻

-3. Can more than one lead be selected from a University!?
+Can more than one lead be selected from a university?

 No, Google only chooses one person from a university to lead Developer Student Club there. 👨🏻💻

-5. What is the benefit of being the lead!?
+What are the benefits of being the GDSC Lead?

 There are loads of benefits of being the Lead.

 - You make so many connections not only in Pakistan but also across the globe.

 - You get access to Google resources.

 - You experience a lot of personal growth.